hgaskins/Hoppie/README.md

 - as a developer I want to use FP, OOP, middleware, SMACCS, and DRY principles.
 - as a developer I want to use the appropriate APIs, and data to display quality information to my users.
 -  as a user I want to find information about beer and have interactivity including a BAC with links to driving services so I can get home safely.
+- as a user I want the homepage to be easy to navigate.
+- as a user I want to search

 ## Domain Model